lelandg/PWM-Servo-Hat-Through-Apache-Demo/README.md

 This is intended to be an "educational piece".
 You are welcome to do whatever you'd like with the code.
 (MIT license.)
 It is useful to show how a Python script can be used through Apache.

 You should be able to easily extend this concept to control **any** hardware on your RPi through Python, and control anything else on any Linux platform.
-(You may need to configure the security first on other platforms, embedded and otherwise, than the RPi.)
+(You may need to configure the security first on other platforms other than the RPi, both embedded and otherwise.)

 Requirements:
 * Raspberry Pi with a PWM/Servo Pi Hat from Adafruit Industries (https://learn.adafruit.com/adafruit-16-channel-pwm-servo-hat-for-raspberry-pi/)
-* Apache
+* Apache web server
-* mod_python Apache module.
+* mod_python Apache module
 * Adafruit library for the hat (https://github.com/adafruit/Adafruit-Raspberry-Pi-Python-Code)
-* Connect the tilt servo to PWM/Servo connection 14 and the pan servo to 15.
+* Connect the tilt servo to PWM/Servo Pi Hat PWM connection 14 and the pan servo to 15, by default.

 I simply copied the scripts from the PWM folder of the Adafruit library into the same directory as I placed these script files.
 You can just drop them in your /var/www/html, or create a separate directory for them.
 (I will not get into how to add a directory to Apache since there are multiple tutorials online and since I just use /var/www/html.)

 If you install to /var/www/html, you can then point your browser to http://localhost/PiServed.
 Click some buttons or input some values and then click some buttons.
 Watch your servos move. :)

-Please let me know if you have any questions.
-Feel free to create issues, even if they're only for questions about the project.
+Please let me know if you have any thoughts or questions.
+Feel free to create issues, even if they're "only" to discuss the project (as recommended by GitHub's own best-use policy example).